-Furthermore, Rule 19b-4(f)(6)(iii) requires a self-regulatory organization to give the Commission written notice of its intent to file a proposed rule change under that subsection at least five business days prior to the date of filing, or such shorter time as designated by the Commission.
-The Exchange has provided such notice.
+Furthermore, Rule 19b-4(f)(6)(iii)15 requires a self-regulatory organization to give the Commission written notice of its intent to file a proposed rule change under that subsection at least five business days prior to the date of filing, or such shorter time as designated by the Commission.
+The Exchange respectfully requests that the Commission waive the five business day time period.